 Master of Arts Degree in Teaching English as a Second Language

 The Master of Arts degree in Teaching English as a Second Language (TESL) is designed for students interested in teaching English as a Second or Foreign Language (ESL/EFL) to children or adults in schools and programs in the United States or in international settings.
 It is an interdisciplinary program that follows the TESOL teacher education standards and presents systematic instruction in applied/educational linguistics, second language acquisition theory, and ESL/EFL program implementation.
-The Master’s degree is offered under three options: thesis, non-thesis, and an option with initial teacher certification.
+The master’s degree is offered under three options: Thesis, Non-Thesis, and an option with initial Teacher Certification.

 Program Admission Requirements